 When “look” is joined with “like” as an adjective then it makes “looks like” which is used for probable occasions and often used informally.

-We can say that “looks like” comes under high-frequency words and users often find new words to appeal to their audience like appears that, seems like, sounds like, etc.
+We can say that “looks like” comes under high-frequency words, and users often find new words to appeal to their audience, such as ” appears that, seems like, sounds like, etc.

 - Looks like she will be staying in her room all night

-- Looks like it’s going to rain any soon
+- Looks like it’s going to rain soon

-If you see the examples listed above you can sense that the sentences above are based on the appearance of the people, one is commenting on.
-For instant take the last sentence, “Sarah looks like she is going…”, now if you are commenting about a person that way subsequently you are stating what you can perceive on “Sarah’s” face.
+If you see the examples listed above, you can sense that the sentences above are based on the appearance of the people you are commenting on.
+For instance, take the last sentence, “Sarah looks like she is going…” if you comment on someone that way.
+Subsequently, you state what you can perceive on “Sarah’s” face.

-So yes, it is very correct to say “looks like” as it is a literal synonym of “seems like” and both of them have similar context just different literal meanings.
+So yes, it is correct to say “looks like” as it is a literal synonym of “seems like,” both have similar contexts, just different literal meanings.

 How Do You Use “It Seems Like”?

 “It seems like” is used when users speak about a noun in a probability.
-Like people use it when they mention subject (it) + seems like + sentence altogether in one statement.
+People use it when they mention subject (it) + seems like + sentence altogether in one statement.
 For example

 Subject + | Seems like + | Sentence |